 Quoits, elsewhere called cromlechs or dolmens, are mysterious structures.
 Variations of them are found across the whole of Eurasia.

-They are often described as chambered mounds that have somehow eroded away, revealing the stones underneath.
-This is highly unlikely since none of them are half-eroded and there is little sign of where the eroded materials went to.
+It is unlikely that the quoits were covered with earth since none of them are half-eroded and there is little plausible sign of where the eroded materials went to.
 There are theories about farmers removing the soil, but these smack of fitting evidence around a theory.
-Chambered cairns and tumuli don't erode like that, so why should quoits?
-No, they were built more or less as they look today, when intact.
+Chambered cairns and tumuli don't generally erode like that, so why should quoits?
+No, they were most probably built more or less as they look today, when intact.
 However, many of them indeed are built on top of or close to a slight mound, and this is where this idea started.

 Mulfra Quoit, with fallen capstone